 Global Economic Trends

 Global economic trends, such as trade liberalization and foreign investment, also impact Guatemala's population.
-Increased trade can create jobs and stimulate economic growth, while foreign investment can bring new technologies and skills.
-However, globalization can also lead to increased inequality and environmental degradation.
+Here's the thing — increased trade can create jobs and stimulate economic growth, while foreign investment can bring new technologies and skills.
+On the flip side, globalization can also lead to increased inequality and environmental degradation.
 Ensuring that the benefits of globalization are shared equitably and that its negative impacts are mitigated is a key challenge for policymakers.

 Tips and Expert Advice